nimiq/core-rs-albatross/README.md

 cargo install --git https://github.com/nimiq/core-rs-albatross.git
 ```

+## Documentation
+Extensive documentation explaining how the protocol is built up, the JSON-RPC specification, how to get started building applications on top of Nimiq and more can be found at the [Nimiq Developer Center](https://www.nimiq.com/developers/).

 ## Software Integrity and Authenticity
 You can refer to the [documentation](./build/README.md) to learn more about reproducing Nimiq software for yourself as well as checking software signatures in order to verify the integrity and authenticity of software.